 For poly people, emotional and physical connections go hand in hand and strengthen bonds, while hookup culture reduces meaningful connections to robotic self-centered stimulus responses.
 Certainly that's fine for some people some of the time.
 To say otherwise would be to deny another facet of human nature, but it's not polyamory.TOP

 Polyamory is sometimes criticized as being unethical, particularly by people who maintain Western Judeo-Christian religious traditions.
-However if you have read the Introduction and the misconceptions above, it should be evident that the ethics at the core of polyamory are well substantiated compared to most, especially ones rooted in the morals of repressive, possessive, jealous, vengeful deities.
+However if you have read the Introduction and the misconceptions above, it should be evident that the ethics at the core of polyamory are well substantiated compared to those of repressive, possessive, jealous, vengeful deities.

 That's not to say there aren't issues to be mindful of.
 The Understanding Bias and Reasons For Caution pages outline how bias can lead to questionable ethical behavior, and how wolves in sheep's clothing types pose as poly people in order to use them for their own selfish purposes.
 The Polyamory & Marriage page also outlines serious ethical issues with using polyamory to spice-up otherwise boring mono marriages.

 The bottom line is that there seems to be ethical challenges with any type of relationship.
 But all other things being equal, where being true to one's self and others is concerned, polyamory tends to come out on top.
-So the real ethical problem isn't with genuine polyamory, but with biased portrayals and interpretations that unfairly paint polyamory as unethical.TOP
+So the real ethical problem isn't with genuine polyamory, but with biased and innacurate portrayals that unfairly paint polyamory as unethical.TOP

 Hopefully the ten myths about polyamory outlined on this page will help some people think first before judging.
 Here again is the list, but this time in the context of what polyamory isn't: